oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/index.rst

 Extensions
 ==========

 A datagrid object only takes care of converting datasource to the result set.
-All other operations are performed by extensions(e.g., pagination, filtering, etc.).
+All other operations are performed by extensions (e.g., pagination, filtering, etc.).

 Here is a list of already implemented extensions:

 - :ref:`Formatter <customize-datagrids-extensions-formatter>` - responsible for backend field formatting(e.g., generating URL using router, translation using Symfony translator, etc.).
-This extension also takes care about passing columns configuration to the view layer.
+This extension also takes care of passing column configuration to the view layer.
 - :ref:`Pager <customize-datagrid-extensions-pager>` - responsible for pagination
 - :ref:`Sorter <customize-datagrids-extensions-sorters>` - responsible for sorting
 - :ref:`Action <customize-datagrids-extensions-action>` - provides actions configurations for grid